Original poetry, short stories, quotes, and rambles by an everyday giant searching for meaning.

 made the absolute best roast beef anyone ever had.

-It made my mouth water with every bite.
+made my mouth water with every bite.
 Now she

 Could entertain and have all of the parties with all the

 Neighbors like she wanted to.
-Only, my Mama never
+Only,

-Saw the house I bought for her.
+the house I bought for her.
 She passed away last

 Winter.
 She fought her hardest and gave it her all, but